MA in Communication Sciences and Disorders

 - Have a minimum MAT score of 415 or a minimum GRE score of 157 Verbal, 159 Quantitative, and 4.5 Analytical Writing.

 The Master of Arts (MA) in communication sciences and disorders may be earned with an emphasis in speech-language pathology.
-This program requires students to complete 59 (thesis) or 61 (nonthesis) credit hours.
-In addition, 6 credit hours of tool subjects in research methods and statistics are required.
-Prospective students with an undergraduate degree in another field should review the department website for details on prerequisite coursework and consult a CSD advisor prior to applying to the program.
+This program requires students to complete 61 credit hours (thesis or nonthesis track).
+Prospective students with an undergraduate degree in another field should review the department website for details on prerequisite coursework (for example, undergraduate CSD courses, ASHA-required basic science courses, research methods, and statistics) and consult a CSD advisor prior to applying to the program.

 |CSD 810||Motor Speech Disorders||2|